sina-ali/machine-learning-graduate-projects/README.md

 Welcome to my data analytics projetcs.

 You will be able to find different files, motsly .ipynb files, that resume my different projects in the field of data analytics and machine learning!
-Some of them were made with the help of classmates for group projects, and others are personal projects.
+Some of them were made in collaboration with classmates for group projects, and others are personal projects.

 More of my projects are to be uploaded soon.